cmu-delphi/delphi-epidata/docs/api/covidcast-signals/dsew-cpr.md

 ## Source and Licensing

-This indicator mirrors and lightly aggregates data originally published by the Data Strategy and Execution Workgroup via [HealthData.gov](https://healthdata.gov/).
+These indicators mirror and lightly aggregate data originally published by the Data Strategy and Execution Workgroup via [HealthData.gov](https://healthdata.gov/).
 As a work of the US government, the original data is in the [public domain](https://www.usa.gov/government-works).